Cloud Software Group, Inc. EBX®

 Avoid empty or null value placeholders

-When a value is null or empty, do not use a placeholder like 'Not available', 'N/A', or default values like '1', 'xxx', etc. Those placeholder are common tokens, and slow down matching.
+When a value is null or empty, do not use a placeholder like 'Not available', 'N/A', or default values like '1', 'xxx', etc. Those placeholders are common tokens, and slow down matching.
 It is recommended to leave the value empty instead.

 Use fuzzy and phonetic search strategies sparingly